 - transport planner

 Professional recognition and accreditation

-The RMIT urban and regional planning program is recognised by the Planning Institute of Australia (PIA).
+The RMIT urban and regional planning program is accredited by the Planning Institute of Australia (PIA).
 You will be eligible for student membership.

 The PIA has mutual recognition of membership status with the New Zealand Planning Institute (NZPI) and the Canadian Institute of Planners/Institut Canadien des Urbanistes (CIP)

 You will have the opportunity to apply your knowledge to real-world projects in international contexts.
-Our students have been leading participants in project teams working with partner organisations in countries such as Vietnam, Nepal and in parts of Latin America.
+Our students have been leading participants in project teams working with partner organisations in countries such as Vietnam and Nepal (more about the Nepal study tour), and in parts of Latin America.

 Program and course information